UrQuan1/scummvm/README.md

     Escape                 - Bring on command menu

   Nippon Safes:
-    Ctrl-d                 - Starts the debugger
     l                      - Load game
     s                      - Save game

   Simon the Sorcerer 1 and 2:
-    Ctrl 0-9 and Alt 0-9   - Load and save game state Ctrl-d                 - Starts the debugger
-    Ctrl-f                 - Toggle fast mode
+    Ctrl 0-9 and Alt 0-9   - Load and save game state Ctrl-f                 - Toggle fast mode
     F1 - F3                - Text speed, faster - slower
     F10                    - Shows all characters and objects you can